Ideal Learning Providers in Action

-A child-centric approach to a better New Haven.
+A developmental approach to a better New Haven.

 New Haven is a tale of two cities, with Yale University in its center and some of the most vulnerable populations living in and around the surrounding neighborhoods.
 While the college town is unique, the social and economic conditions are not dramatically different from those in Connecticut’s other major cities, and in fact are very similar to other major metropolitan areas nationwide.
 While great opportunity exists, those who need it most have the least access.

-Allyx Schiavone is an exemplar leader who understands the need to bring ideal learning to all children in New Haven and other communities.
-The Friends Center for Children offers relationship-centered, hands-on learning experiences for children across the socioeconomic spectrum from ages 3 months to 5 years.
+Allyx Schiavone is an exemplar leader who understands the need to bring Ideal Learning to all children in New Haven and other communities.
+The Friends Center for Children offers relationship-centered, hands-on learning experiences for children across the socioeconomic spectrum from ages three months to five years.

 The Friends Center works in close partnership with parents, who are actively engaged to understand their children’s learning style and contribute their love and talent to best support their children’s progress.
 This approach allows parents to work alongside their children’s teachers to determine what works, what doesn’t, and how to advocate for what their children need at school and in life.

 Furthermore, the Friends Center also works hard to create a learning community that reflects the community as a whole.
-The Friends Center is deeply committed to enrolling a diverse student body, reflecting the racial, cultural and socioeconomic picture of New Haven, where the population is roughly evenly split between African American, Caucasian and Hispanic ethnicities.
+The Friends Center is deeply committed to enrolling a diverse student body, reflecting the racial, cultural, and socioeconomic picture of New Haven, where the population is roughly evenly split between African American, Caucasian, and Hispanic communities.
 Through experiences at a school that reflects their community, students have a clear sense of self and of those around them.
 This opens them up to learning from all cultural perspectives.